 It's so easy that you can't go wrong with this dressing.
 All you need is fresh cilantro (of course), vinegar, extra virgin olive oil, dijon mustard, maple syrup, salt and pepper.
-For this recipe, you can use the stems and leaves of the cilantro.
+You can use the stems and leaves of the cilantro.
 The stems have a deeper flavour and the leaves will give the dressing a beautiful green colour.

 Add all the ingredients to a blender and blend until you have a smooth consistency.
 If you love spicy food, you can add some chilli flakes to it as well.

-Which Vegetables make a great Roasted Vegetable Tray
+Which Vegetables make a great Roasted Vegetable Sheet Pan

 - Root Vegetables.
-We love adding root vegetables into our baking trays such as carrots, garlic, red onion, potatoes, sweet potatoes or parsnips.
+We love adding root vegetables into our roasted vegetable sheet pan such as carrots, garlic, red onion, potatoes, sweet potatoes or parsnips.
 Root vegetables are rich in fibre and really filling!
 We place a silicone baking mat on our tray before adding the vegetables so they don't stick to the bottom (what a great discovery!)

 - Leafy Greens.
-Broccoli or kale are a must in our roasted vegetable tray.
+Broccoli or kale are a must when baking veggies.
 They provide you with antioxidants and vitamins.

 - Fruit Vegetables.
-Green and red bell peppers or eggplants are commonly used at home when making this dish.
+Green and red bell peppers or eggplants are normally used at home when making preparing oven-baked veggies.